aces/Loris/README.Mac.md

 ```

 ## 2.2.1 Launch the Loris installer in your browser
-Open a browser such as chrome and navigate to:
+Open a browser (we officially support Firefox & Chrome) and navigate to:
 ```
-localhost/installdb.php
+localhost:8080/installdb.php
 ```

-Once finished hooray, Loris should accessible at http://localhost and you can start developing!
+Once finished hooray, Loris should accessible at http://localhost:8080 and you can start developing!